usaid-cs/yesterday-i-learned/java.md

 - A `.war` file is [a bundle of `JSP` files, as well as the assets required to run a web application](https://pediaa.com/what-is-the-difference-between-jar-and-war-files/), like HTML, CSS, and JS files. [`.jar` files can also be used to start a web server](https://stackoverflow.com/questions/5871053/difference-between-jar-and-war-in-java#comment52876035_5871096), supposedly.
 - You can import `blah.blah.blah` without having the actual source code -- as long as you have their `class`es.
 - Maven and Gradle [are](https://blog.idrsolutions.com/2018/07/what-is-a-package-manager-and-why-should-you-use-one/) Java's equivalent of npm.
 It just so happens that those tools also help you build the project, because Java projects need to be built.
+- With "static import", e.g. `import java.lang.System.*;`, you import static members of a class directly into the scope.

 ## Garbage